 each of which illustrates a feature of your language:

-make functionsx # shows that functions are 1st-class
+make functionsx # shows you can pass functions and return nested functions

 The first rule in a pair of rules should print

 while the x rules should execute that program.